polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 ## Unresolved Questions

 Please suggest a better name for `BlockExecutiveMode`.
 We already tried: `RuntimeExecutiveMode`, `ExtrinsicInclusionMode`.
+The names of the modes `Normal` and `Minimal` were also called `AllExtrinsics` and `OnlyInherents`, so if you have naming preferences; please post them.

 ## Future Directions and Related Material